vim-utilities/proompter/.github/README.md

 Currently no Motions or Commands are provided, and such customization is an exercise for each entity using this plugin.
-Instead there are a kit of helper functions for creating your own Vim/LLM integration experience!
+Instead there are a kit of helper functions, and some `examples/`, for creating your own Vim/LLM integration experience!

 ---

 ### Author or select a callback
 [heading__author_or_select_a_callback]: #author-or-select-a-callback

-> Tip: find examples within;
+> Tip: find example callback functions within;
 >
 > -  `autoload/proompter/callback/channel.vim`
 > -  `autoload/proompter/callback/prompt.vim`